pelendage/mcp-server-demo/README.md

 ## Developer Tools Server

 This server is currently under construction.
 It is not yet usable, but contributions are welcome!

+## Deploying a custom MCP server on Databricks Apps

+If you would like to deploy a custom MCP server on Databricks Apps, take a look at the reference implementation [here](./examples/custom-server/README.md).
+It provides a step-by-step guide on how to create a custom MCP server and deploy it on Databricks Apps.

 ## Support
 Please note that all projects in the `databrickslabs` GitHub organization are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
 They are provided AS-IS and we do not make any guarantees of any kind.
 Please do not submit a support ticket relating to any issues arising from the use of these projects.